Precision Agriculture using IoT Technology: The Future of Precision Farming

 The Internet of Things is gathering a ton of buzz in the infrastructure, automotive, and retail industries, among others.
 What is not so commonly talked about is the IoT’s most important use case yet — precision agriculture.
 With the food crisis our planet is at risk of entering, these new technological innovations to increase yields could be life-saving.

 The efficiency of farming lies in a farmer’s ability to predict natural conditions and react to them in the quickest way possible.
 A few decades ago, the precision of such forecasts wasn’t so reliable — now, it’s impressively high thanks to instant data gathering and distribution.

 The Internet of Things is successfully fueling precision agriculture as a new direction in farming.
 In this post, you’ll find out more about what it is, the IoT technologies used to improve the quality of data gathering, and their applications in the field.

 Now, there are more technologies that allow farmers to gather more precise data — sensors, aerial devices, stationary IoT solutions for precision agriculture, and so on.
 To answer the question 'What is precision farming technology?' in more detail, let's look at the major objectives of using this approach.

-- Measure the performance of the site by automatically capturing relevant data
+- Measure the performance of the site by capturing data in real-time

-- Increasing the farm’s economic and environmental sustainability
+- Increase the farm’s economic and environmental sustainability

-- Predicting climate changes and reacting to them proactively
+- Predict weather changes and react to them proactively

 Precision agriculture reduces crop waste along with the negative impact on the environment.
 It allows farmers to get as much yield as possible out of each site.
 That’s why researchers consider precision agriculture an efficient way to solve food crises all over the world.